LOADING ...

 Then and turn, oh, not yet

-Turn away go, better try again
+Turn then go, better try again

-looking at me, wait until tomorrow
+He's looking at me, wait tomorrow

 Don't want him to know, next time, he orders tea

-Release and turn, turn and limp
+Release and turn, turn and away

-Limp away just go, turn away go
+Limp just go, turn away just go

 go, just go, just go